ac000/jamendo-fuse/README.md

 $ cp artists.json ~/.config/jamendo-fuse/
 ```

-You can then start jamendo-fude like
+You can then start jamendo-fuse like

 ```
 $ jamendo-fuse mountpoint